UgayNobu/SDA101_02240369/Practical10_HTML_TailwindCSS/Reflection.md

 Making It Responsive: Initially, the page didn’t resize well on smaller screens.
 It took me a bit of trial and error to get it right, but using Tailwind’s responsive classes fixed the issue.
 Hover Effect: At first, the hover effect on the button was too sudden.
 I used Tailwind’s transition utilities to make the change smoother.

-(c) Clarity & Coherence

-Overall, this project gave me hands-on experience with creating a clean and responsive design.
-It was challenging at times, but I’m happy with the result and feel more confident in my front-end skills now.